Bumgarner, Yastrzemski lead Giants over Padres 7-6

 Yastrzemski hit a two-run double in the second and doubled and scored in the fourth.

+He also leaped to make a great catch of Franmil Reyes’ smash to the top of the wall in right in the sixth.

-Renfroe had given the Padres a 4-2 lead with two outs in the third when he drove the first pitch he saw from Bumgarner an estimated 444 feet into the second deck in left-center.
-Besides Tatis, Ian Kinsler also was on base after a pinch-hit single.
+Renfroe had given the Padres a 4-2 lead with two outs in the third when he drove the first pitch he saw from Bumgarner an estimated 444 feet into the second deck in left-center, his 29th.

+“That’s the biggest thing, just making sure I’m on time and time up the pitcher,” Renfroe said.

+“Hunter has success against a lot of lefties,” manager Andy Green said.
+“He’s obviously one of the best lefties in the game, has been for a long time.
+Hunter picks him up well, sees him well and squares up baseballs against him.”

 The Giants tied it at 4 by getting four hits off Perdomo in the fourth, including RBI singles by Solano and pinch-hitter Alex Dickerson, who was picked up by the Giants on June 10 for a minor leaguer after being designated for assignment by the Padres.